freesewing/freesewing/markdown/org/docs/patterns/bent/instructions/en.md

 - Sew the fronts to the back at the shoulder seams good sides together.
 - Sew the fronts to the back at the side seams good sides together.
 - Sew the under sleeves to the top sleeves good sides together.
-- Sew the sleeve side seams good sides together.
 - Attach the sleeves to the body, good sides together and sew them in the round.

 <Note>

-You may need to ease/gather the sleeves to fit
+You may need to ease/gather the sleeves to fit.
+You may need to leave the bottom of one of the sleeve seams open to put the garment on.

 </Note>
 <Tip>